 One of them finds himself free to look around and move from his place.
 He dimly sees above and behind him what appears to be a purer, stronger light than that of the flickering fire.
 He makes the rough and steep ascent up to its source, to discover that it is coming from the mouth of the cave.
 He steps out into the daylight, where he sees the sun.
 At first its light is so bright that he is blinded.
 But as he gradually becomes accustomed to it, he can for the first time gaze on the real world that is outside the cave and all that is in it.

 All three of these stories are about the border between reality and illusion, but all three works assert quite clearly that there is such a thing as objective reality; it is not relative.
-Therefore there is such a thing as truth.
 Human beings have to interpret it, and do so in many different ways, but an objective reality exists.
 The light is real, the shadow-play an illusion, the ‘beast’ is merely a rotting corpse on a hill, and two plus two does and always will make four.
-An objective reality exists, which is not sustained by human consciousness.
+An objective reality exists, which is not sustained or confined by human perception.
 A tree falling in the forest makes a sound, regardless of whether some student of philosophy is wandering in the vicinity.

 Within the Cave, however, strong forces bind the false reality in place.
 Certain individuals gain credit through their clever commentaries on the shadow reality.
 Perhaps they manipulate the false consciousness of their companions to their own benefit – to increase their own status.
 The prisoners’ unconscious state of bewilderment, deprivation and terror makes them vulnerable to suggestion; peer pressure perpetuates acceptance of the interpretations of these more dominant and creative individuals, who are experiencing the only form of power available to them.
 So the whole community becomes emotionally and socially invested in its manufactured reality.